benbaptist/minecraft-wrapper/README.md

 **LINUX Installation**

-you can run the following command to download the stable Wrapper.py (if you have wget installed):
+You can run the following command to download the stable Wrapper.py (if you have wget installed):

 ```wget https://raw.githubusercontent.com/benbaptist/minecraft-wrapper/master/Wrapper.py```